slgraff/2016--April--iOS/00--This-is-Heavy/README.md

 ## Requirements

 You will notice in the __Tasks__ and __Requirements__ sections below that the text is a different font and style.
 It is displayed here without any formatting for easy copy/pasting by you.
 This checklist uses something called __Markdown__ and provides for really easy formatting.
 If you copy and paste the text _as is_ from the __Tasks__ and __Deliverables__ sections below into the __Description__ of your issue, you should end up with a bunch of checkboxes, thanks to [the way that Github interprets Markdown](https://guides.github.com/features/mastering-markdown/).
 As you complete tasks, check off the corresponding checkboxes and let your progress bar fill up!
 Read [Mastering Issues](https://guides.github.com/features/issues/) for more information on creating issues in Github.
-For help creating your first issue, see below in the tasks lists and also check out the exampe issue I created in the class repository on GitHub.
+For help creating your first issue, see below in the tasks list and also check out the exampe issue I created in the class repository on GitHub.

 ```markdown
 ### Tasks: